2024-25 Ski Season Progress Report as of January 19, 2025

 California: Several small snowfalls through mid-November assisted snowmaking openings.
 Stronger storms over the last week of November totaled 4 feet at Mammoth and 1-3 feet at Tahoe based upon elevation, leaving Mammoth with by far the best conditions in the region.
-After two dry weeks it snowed 3+ feet northwest of Tahoe and about 2 feet elsewhere.
-Low elevations at Tahoe still need more snow while base depths are 3-4 feet higher up.
+After two dry weeks it snowed 3+ feet northwest of Tahoe and about 2 feet elsewhere, followed by 1-2 feet Christmas Week.
+Low elevations at Tahoe still need more snow as Palisades' base has had only 23% as much snow as higher up vs. long term average of 61%.
+New Year's base depths averaged 2-4 feet at Tahoe and 4-5 feet at Mammoth.
+Early January snowfall was up to a foot, but there has been no snow since January 7 and none in sight for at least a week.
 See Current California Ski Conditions for more details on Southern California and Mammoth.

 Area